-Certified-EMR Offerings – Integrated Provincial EHR Products and Services (last updated April-19-2022)
+OMD-Certified-EMR Offerings – Integrated Provincial EHR Products and Contextual Launch Services (last updated August 23, 2023)

 To learn more about connectivity to the available provincial EHR products and services in your EMR, contact your EMR vendor or OntarioMD (firstname.lastname@example.org).

-ClinicalConnect: ClinicalConnect is a secure, web-based portal that provides clinicians with real-time access to their patients’ electronic medical information from all acute care hospitals, Home & Community Care Services and Regional Cancer Programs in Southwest Ontario, plus comprehensive provincial data repositories.
-ClinicalConnect is targeted for clinicians in Southwest Ontario; however, clinicians in other regions may also benefit from this service.
+ClinicalConnect is a secure, web-based portal that provides clinicians with real-time access to their patients’ electronic medical information from all acute care hospitals, Home & Community Care Services and Regional Cancer Programs in Southwest Ontario, plus comprehensive provincial data repositories.
+ClinicalConnect is targeted for clinicians in Southwest Ontario.
 Clinicians using an OMD-certified EMR can seamlessly launch ClinicalConnect directly from the patient’s chart.

 Electronic Forms (eForms):

 eForms lets clinicians who use an OMD-certified EMR submit forms for their patients through their EMRs to various Ministries and other organizations.
 The forms’ data are transmitted as discrete data elements, eliminating the need for the receiving organization to manually transcribe data into their systems.
-The Ministry of Transportation (MTO) Driver Medical Review (DMR) form is currently available through this service as a trial, with additional forms to be introduced in December 2021.
+The Ministry of Transportation (MTO) Driver Medical Review (DMR) form is currently available through this service as a trial, with additional forms being explored.